-- A. Any supervisor or senior officer may immediately suspend with pay an officer from duty if he/she determines that one of the following conditions exists: - 1.
+- A. A suspension of an officer before completing an investigation or disposing of a case is a serious matter.
+Any supervisor or senior officer may immediately suspend with pay an officer from duty if he/she determines that one of the following conditions exists: - 1.
 The employee is unfit for duty (physical or psychological); or - 2.
 The employee is a hazard to any person if permitted to remain on the job; or - 3.
 An immediate suspension is necessary to maintain safety, health, order or effective direction of public services, or - 4.
-The employee has been formally charged with a crime of the first, second or third degree, or a crime of the fourth degree on the job or directly related to the job. - B. The officer imposing the immediate suspension must: - 1.
+The employee has been formally charged with a crime of the first, second, third or fourth degree or a disorderly persons offense committed while on duty, or the act touches upon their employment. - B. The officer imposing the immediate suspension must determine which of those criteria apply.
+The decision whether or not to continue to pay an officer who has been suspended pending the outcome of the investigation rests with the law enforcement executive and appropriate authority, who should carefully consider all ramifications of these choices.
+He/she must: - 1.
 Have the suspended officer report to the Chief of Police by 0800 hours on the next business day, along with the supervisor imposing the suspension. - 2.
 Prepare the Notice of Immediate Suspension informing the employee of why an immediate suspension is sought and the charges and general evidence in support of the charges. - a.
 If the employee refuses to accept the written notification of immediate suspension, it shall be given to a representative of the employee's collective bargaining unit. - 3.
 Immediately notify the Officer's Division Commander and the Chief of Police who will direct if the officer's police identification and duty weapon shall be confiscated pending further investigation and/or hearing. - 4.
-Provide the employee with sufficient opportunity to review the charges and the evidence and to respond either orally or in writing. - C. Within five days of the suspension, the suspended employee will be served with a Preliminary Notice of Disciplinary Action (DPF-31A). - D. Administrative Reassignment - 1.
-In cases involving the Use of Force or serious motor vehicle accidents which results in death or serious bodily injury, pending the outcome of the investigation, the officer shall be reassigned to other duty at headquarters as would be appropriate unless the officer is suspended as discussed above.
+Provide the employee with sufficient opportunity to review the charges and the evidence and to respond either orally or in writing. - C. Within five days of the suspension, the suspended employee will be served with a Preliminary Notice of Disciplinary Action (DPF-31A). - D. Administrative Reassignment - In cases involving the Use of Force or serious motor vehicle accidents which results in death or serious bodily injury, pending the outcome of the investigation, the officer shall be reassigned to other duty at headquarters as would be appropriate unless the officer is suspended as discussed above.

-- 2. This reassignment is subject to change by the Chief of Police. - 3.
-In cases of an officer involved shooting and the officers' weapon is seized as evidence, the officer shall be issued another duty weapon as soon as practicable, unless the officer is suspended.
+- 2. This reassignment is subject to change by the Chief of Police. - In cases of an officer involved shooting and the officers' weapon is seized as evidence, the officer shall be issued another duty weapon as soon as practicable, unless the officer is suspended. - 4.
+In no case shall an immediate suspension be used as a punitive measure.